erikwatson/erikwatson/README.md

 ### Hey, I'm Erik.

 I'm a professional Web developer and a hobbyist Video Game developer from mid Wales.

+Currently employed, developing the [Contensis](https://www.contensis.com/) CMS (Content Management System) with [Zengenti](https://www.zengenti.com/).

-You can [read more about me](http://erikwatson.me) and my work on my website.
+You can read more about me and my work on [my website](http://erikwatson.me).

-The following is a small, incomplete list of my most important personal projects.

 #### Games